 To receive the qui tam protection and any potential financial recovery, you must file suit under the False Claims Act.
 This law can be confusing.
 An experienced attorney at our firm can help walk you through the requirements of bringing this type of claim.
 We can also ensure that your rights and interests are protected at all times.

-Se habla español • Credit cards accepted • Call now for a free phone consultation if you have been fired.
+Se habla español • Credit cards accepted • Call now for a free case evaluation if you have been fired.

 Please contact our firm to speak with an experienced qui tam/federal false claim lawyer.
 We offer strategic and results-driven legal service to clients in Washington, D.C., and throughout Maryland and Northern Virginia.